unbound-tech/tessera/encryption/encryption-ub/README.md

 ### Option two: Create Ephemeral Certificate
 This option has the following advantages

-- On the EP server you create a template that is used to derive certificates.
+- On the EP server, you create a template that is used to derive certificates.
 You specify for how long this template is valid and its access credentials.
-As long as know the credentials (name and access code) you can use it from any UKC service client multiple times without further need to manage the EP server.
+As long as you know the credentials (name and access code) you can use it from any UKC service client multiple times without the further need to manage the EP server.

-- You obtain the the certificate for the specific period in granularity of minutes.
-Once this period expires you may obtain the certificate for another period and so forth on as needed basis.
+- You obtain the certificate for the specific period in the granularity of minutes.
+Once this period expires you may obtain the certificate for another period and so forth based on your requirements.
 For example, you can obtain the certificate on demand for the fixed period, or schedule its availability in advance.

 The control is totally on your side without any further engagement with the UKC server admin.